cnio-bu/varca/README.md

 ## Testing

 Tests cases are in the subfolder `.test`.
-They are automtically executed via continuous integration with Travis CI.
+They are automtically executed via continuous integration.